wmayner/dotfiles/README.md

  - zsh configuration depends on [oh-my-zsh][2].
 Make sure you set `$ZSH` to point to it.
  - Running the Rakefile depends on `rake`, which you can install by running `sudo gem install rake`.
+ - I use iTerm2 rather than terminal; it's more customizable.
+   * The colorscheme is Solarized, the same one used in Vim by spf13.
+See the link for details on how to set it up for iTerm2.
+   * In order for the zsh prompt to render properly, you need to set up iTerm2 to use a powerline-enabled font.
+     I've included Inconsolata-dz-powerline, which is nice for programming.
+     Open it in Finder to install it and then set it as the font in iTerm2 > Preferences > Profiles > Text.

 Thanks
 ------